fooltowise/NeroNotes/Nero's Notes/Copart - Accident Rates & Auto Repair Diagnostics.md

 Disclaimer: This interview is for informational purposes only and should not be relied upon as a basis for investment decisions.
 In Practise is an independent publisher and all opinions expressed by guests are solely their own opinions and do not reflect the opinion of In Practise.

-### I have a fund and we own Copart, so am always interested in learning more about what it's like working with them and your thoughts about the future of that industry, how things are changing and their competitive position.
+### I have a fund and we own [[Copart]], so am always interested in learning more about what it's like working with them and your thoughts about the future of that industry, how things are changing and their competitive position.
 The best place to start is to talk about your background as you have 20 years of experience.

 I spent 20 years with CarMax in the used space, almost all on the operations side.
 Everything from running locations to doing multiple grand openings, working at a regional level across 20 to 24 locations at any time with oversight on those.
 I was involved in many special projects and initiatives, everything from cosmetic, mechanical and quality standards to service drive, customer service execution and the logistical side of the omnichannel offering.